 Gabriel serves on various advisory committees and task forces including Mile-High Connects and Blueprint Denver.
 Gabriel received a master’s degree in organizational leadership from Regis University and a bachelor’s degree in political science from the University of Colorado.
 Gabriel and his wife, Sara, are the proud parents of two children, Grace and Evan.

 Vice President of Operations and Strategy

 In her role as the vice president of operations and strategy, Sarah provides leadership for LiveWell’s programs, communications and policy activities and supports the integration of cross-functional teams to advance the organization’s strategies.
 Sarah has been at LiveWell since 2014.
 For her first two years with the organization, she was vice president of policy and communications, leading the advocacy and marketing functions to inspire and support stakeholders and decision-makers to advance federal, state and local policies that increase healthy eating and active living.

 Prior to joining LiveWell, Sarah served as director of strategic marketing for the City and County of Denver where she was a senior staff member in Mayor Michael B. Hancock’s administration.
-She also worked at SE2 for eight years, where she provided strategic communications consulting, planning and execution services as well as public policy guidance to a diverse group of for-profit, government and private-sector clients.
+Prior to that, she was a principal at SE2, where she provided strategic communications consulting, planning and execution services as well as public policy guidance to a diverse group of for-profit, government and private-sector clients.

 Sarah is a Denver native, holds a bachelor’s degree in political science from Duke University and was a member of the 2008 Denver Metro Chamber Leadership Foundation Impact Denver class.
-She also serves as a board member for The New America School and as a mayoral-appointed commissioner for the Denver Commission on Cultural Affairs.
+She served as a board member for The New America School for six years and is a mayoral-appointed commissioner for the Denver Commission on Cultural Affairs.

 Vice President of Finance and Administration